Baltimore *2 unit winner Sunday Night

 I would suggest posting both your win-loss record and also your YTD units numbers with every play.
 That should ward off some of the haters.
 Nice winner btw, I was begging for the storms to settle as my Yugoslavian friend had a play on the total.
 Ah well there is always next time.
 GL! $$$

-Second year sports bettor NFL/ CFB/ CBB/ NBA.
+Third year sports bettor NFL/ CFB/ CBB/ NBA.
 Always looking to learn, criticism always welcomed.

 stanislaus I think record keeping is great, but your comment has made me realize it must be done with accuracy and with "juice" included.
 Record keeping is probably best used by professionals only, as they are the ones who are really making and selling selections for a living.